UBTUS/GSA18FRFQ/README.md

 The Agile team identified required tasks for each PBI in the first sprint and defined sprint backlog.

-The Scrum Master facilitated the daily scrum meeting in which the team announced their individual progress,tasks on hand and potential road blocks to to fellow team members.
+The Scrum Master facilitated the [daily scrum meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/2.%20Daily%20Scrum) in which the team announced their individual progress,tasks on hand and potential road blocks to fellow team members.

 Team started implementing User Stories and updated progress to each other in daily scrum meeting facilitated by Scrum Master.
 [Daily scrum standup] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/2.%20Daily%20Scrum) meeting was